What You Need to Know About our Accelerated Nursing Programs

 Letters are usually sent ~6-10 weeks after the application deadline (this may be a few weeks shorter or longer depending on the number of applications for that cohort; that number typically ranges between 250-400 for each class of 80 students).

-We encourage applicants to submit their applications well before the deadline and then supplemental documents can be sent, as long as they are postmarked by the deadline.
+We encourage applicants to submit their applications well before the deadline and then supplemental documents can be sent, as long as they are received by the deadline.

 That is fine.
 You could be accepted to the program “pending successful completion of the bachelor’s degree.”